shuhia/reddit-clone/README.md

 # Project Name
-> Outline a brief description of your project.
+> Link to project deployed with netlify.
-> Live demo [_here_](https://www.example.com). <!-- If you have the project hosted somewhere, include the link here. -->
+> Live demo [_here_](https://shuhia-reddit.netlify.app/). <!-- If you have the project hosted somewhere, include the link here. -->

 ## Table of Contents
 * [General Info](#general-information)